So, you’ve just returned home from an amazing holiday and you're starting to feel the travel buzz slipping away.

 We’re not doctors, but we suspect there’s some underlying biological pathway in the human brain activated from going on holiday which can’t be simply deactivated.
 If left untreated, this then leads to PTB.

 Anyone can get hooked on the leisurely pace or excitement and adventure of a holiday.
 Adjusting back to the daily routine can be difficult and most often you can subconsciously reject ‘normal’ activities including work, cleaning and returning phone calls.

 What are the triggers of PTB?

-It’s perfectly normal for your PTB to be triggered by a range of everyday activities.
-These can include:
+It’s perfectly normal for your PTB to be triggered by a range of seemingly harmless, everyday activities.